aliffrhn/kolofoties/README.md

 - A floating "fairy" overlay that glides to self-chosen spots, highlights windows/text it finds interesting, and whispers the same quip (toggleable from the menu bar).
 - Menu bar controls and a `⌃⌥⌘P` global hotkey to pause/resume the pipeline.
 - Permission guidance for Screen Recording & Accessibility.
+- Mode selector (Casual, Focus, Accessibility) that reshapes prompts, cadence, and visuals to match how you want to listen.

 ## Requirements
 - macOS 13 or newer (AppKit, AVFoundation, UserNotifications).